AdamPumphrey/PowerShell/CreateADUser/README.md

 # ADUser Script Suite
 A PowerShell module + cmdlets created to expedite the user account creation process in AD, making the process more efficient overall.
+The module itself could probably be cleaned up a bit, but it is functional.

 This script suite assumes that the `ActiveDirectory` PowerShell module is installed already.

 Admin credentials are required.

 ## Installation